Business Administration, MBA

 Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

-It is essential that non-native English speaking students be able to understand directions and lectures in English and be able to express their thoughts clearly in spoken and written English.
-Preference in admission will be given to those with an overall score of at least 100 IBT/600 PBT/250 CBT on the TOEFL (Test of English as a Foreign Language) exam as administered by the Educational Testing Service.
+This section applies to applicants for whom English is not a primary language.
+It is essential that applicants for whom English is not a primary language be able to understand directions and lectures in English and be able to express their thoughts clearly in spoken and written English.
+Preference in admission will be given to those with an overall score of at least TOEFL: 100 iBT or IELTS 7.5.
 The admissions committee will also require an oral interview and may require a writing sample.

-Since this test is administered only at certain times, the candidate for admission should inquire about testing dates well in advance of the date of anticipated school term in the U.S.
+Language tests are administered only at specific times, so candidates for admission should inquire about testing dates well in advance of the date of anticipated school term in the US.

 Thirty-four credits of graduate courses are required for all MBA degrees in the Crowell School of Business, which include 3 graduate credits of theology and 3 graduate credits of business ethics.